-FTAs don't just reduce and eliminate tariffs and quotas, they also address behind-the-border barriers that impede the flow of goods and services between parties, encourage investment, enhance cooperation and can address other issues such as intellectual property, e-commerce and government procurement.
+Free trade agreements don't just reduce and eliminate tariffs, they also help address behind-the-border barriers that would otherwise impede the flow of goods and services; encourage investment; and improve the rules affecting such issues as intellectual property, e-commerce and government procurement.

 Free trade agreements give Australian businesses and consumers improved access to a wider range of competitively priced goods and services, new technologies, and innovative practices.

 Free trade agreements help Australia obtain more benefits from foreign investment.

 Free trade agreements promote regional economic integration and build shared approaches to trade and investment between Australia and our trading partners.

 Free trade agreements can deliver enhanced trade and investment opportunities that contribute to the economic growth of less-developed economies.